pkaklama/pkaklama.github.io/README.md

-# Panagiotis Kaklamanos

 ## Summary

-I am a Postdoctoral Research Fellow at the <a href="http://www.maxwell.ac.uk" target="_blank">Maxwell Institute for Mathematical Sciences</a>, University of Edinburgh.
+I am curently a Postdoctoral Research Fellow at the <a href="http://www.maxwell.ac.uk" target="_blank">Maxwell Institute for Mathematical Sciences</a>, University of Edinburgh.
 My research focusses on theory and applications of dynamical systems, in particular on the study of systems that feature multiple timescales, using geometric singular perturbation theory.

 I completed my PhD in Applied & Computational Mathematics at the <a href="http://www.maxwell.ac.uk/graduate-school" target="_blank">Maxwell Institute Gaduate School (MIGS)</a>, University of Edinburgh.
 I followed the <a href="http://wwwnew.maxwell.ac.uk/graduate-school/general-programme/industry-stream/" target="_blank">Industry Stream</a> offered by MIGS, and I was president of the <a href="https://siam-ima.maxwell.ac.uk/index" target="_blank">Edinburgh SIAM-IMA Student Chapter</a> during my final year.